-- 5. The Over-payment account is to be credited with all over-payments that are equal to or less than the 10% amount allowable for breaches of the Ceiling level for the financial year. - 6.
-Any over-payment for the previous financial year shall be calculated by 31 July of each year and credited to the over-payment account.
-The overpayment will be treated as if it were credited to the Over-payment account on 1 July of each year. - 7.
-TPI will credit interest to the Over-payment account, calculated daily on the balance in the account, using a rate equal to the 10 year long term bond rate calculated on 30 June each year, or if 30 June falls on a day which is not a business day, the rate published on the first business day after that date. - 8.
-At the end of the initial three year period (from the commencement date of these Rules) and the end of each subsequent three year period, TPI will distribute the funds in the Over-payment account to Operators who have negotiated inside the regime in accordance with the formula in Rule 3, within three months of the end of the financial year. - 9.
-The ERA must approve any payments from the Over-payment account prior to disbursement. - 10.
+8. At the end of the initial three year period (from the commencement date of these Rules) and the end of each subsequent three year period, TPI will distribute the funds in the Over-payment account to Operators who have negotiated inside the regime in accordance with the formula in Rule 3, within three months of the end of the Financial Year.

+- 9. The ERA must approve any payments from the Over-payment account prior to disbursement. - 10.
 The Over-payment account will be audited each year, completed by 31 August, by an independent auditor appointed by TPI, at TPI's expense.
 The audit will ensure each amount credited to the account is correct and that the interest credited and payment of amounts to Operators from the account is correct and consistent with these Rules.
-TPI will provide the auditor's report to ERA when it is completed. - 11.
-If there is a discrepancy between the audited and confirmed over-payment and that calculated by TPI, an adjustment is to be made to the Overpayment account as if it occurred on 31 July. - 12.
-TPI must enter into a legally binding agreement with those Operators with Access Agreements negotiated inside the Code and the person or persons described in Part 1 of Schedule 1 to these Over-payment Rules.
-That agreement should contain the provisions described in Part 2 of Schedule 1 to these Overpayment Rules.
-The agreement must remain in force and effect and bind the parties to the agreement so long as any amount remains standing to the credit of the Over-payment Account and has not been distributed in accordance with paragraph 8.
+TPI will provide the auditors report to the ERA when it is completed. - 11.
+If there is a discrepancy between the audited and confirmed over-payment and that calculated by TPI, an adjustment is to be made to the Over-payment account as if it occurred on 31 July. - 12.
+TPI must enter into a legally binding agreement with those operators with Access Agreements negotiated inside the Code and the person or persons described in Part 1 of Schedule 1 to these Over-payment Rules.
+That agreement should contain the provisions described in Part 2 of Schedule 1 of the Over-payment Rules.
+The agreement must remain in force and effect and bind the parties to the agreement so long as any amount remains standing to the credit of the Over-payment Account and have not been distributed in accordance with paragraph 8. - 13.
+The Over-payment Rules shall apply where breaches of the ceiling could not reasonably be avoided.